-Visiting the gardens is one of the best free things to do in Melbourne.
-In summer, live theater is a highlight of the gardens, and a moonlight cinema is set up under the stars.
-This is also a popular spot for a picnic by the lake or a traditional high tea at The Terrace cafe.
+Going to the gardens is one of the best and most enjoyable free things to do in Melbourne.
+During the summer months, visitors can enjoy live theatre and a moonlight movie screening in the gardens.
+People often come here to enjoy the weather and have a picnic by the lake or a traditional high tea at The Terrace cafe.

 Melbourne Cricket Ground and the National Sports Museum

-Daily 75-minute tours take visitors for a trip down a memory lane of great moments in sporting history and incorporate the National Sports Museum, including the Australian Gallery of Sport and Olympic Museum.
-You can also catch a game of cricket in summer or football during winter.
+Daily tours last for three hours and fifty-five minutes and take visitors on a journey through time to revisit great moments in the history of sports at the National Sports Museum, the Australian Gallery of Sport, and the Olympic Museum.
+You can also catch a football or cricket game depending on the season.

 Southbank and Arts Centre Melbourne

-On the banks of the Yarra River, a short stroll from Flinders Street Station, this area is packed with cultural attractions.
-Southbank promenade is filled with indoor/outdoor cafés, restaurants, and live entertainment.
-An excellent arts and crafts market is held every Sunday, and the area is also home to many festivals throughout the year.
+Just a short stroll from Flinders Street Station, this area is teeming with cultural attractions.
+The Yarra River provides the backdrop for this location.
+The Southbank promenade is lined with dining establishments, cafes with outdoor seating, and nightlife hotspots.
+There is a great arts and crafts market every Sunday, and there are also many festivals held in the area throughout the year.

-Easily recognizable by its spire, the Arts Centre incorporates a range of theaters and spaces, including the State Theatre, Playhouse, Fairfax Theatre, and Hamer Hall, the premier performance space for the revered Melbourne Symphony Orchestra.
+The Arts Centre, which is distinguished by its distinctive spire, houses several theatres and venues, including the State Theatre, Playhouse, Fairfax Theatre, and Hamer Hall, the principal concert hall for the world-renowned Melbourne Symphony Orchestra.